jessdaubner/spark_101/spark_definitive_guide/overview.md

 * Python supports most of what Scala supports
 * Java, SQL and R are also supported

-### DataFrames
-* A DataFrame is a table of data with rows and columns
-* The list of columns and their types is called a _schema_ and can be accessed with `printSchema()` or `describe`; analogous to the way schema is used with databases to describe the data types of columns in a table
-* Pandas DataFrames and R DataFrames can be converted to Spark DataFrames
-* DataFrames are the easiest and most efficient Spark abstraction

-* Spark's cores abstractions are Resilient Distributed Datasets (RDDs), DataFrames, Datasets, SQL Tables
-* All abstractions represent distributed collections of data

 ### Partitions
 * In order to leverage the resources of the machines in the cluster, data is broken into chunks, called partitions
 * A _partition_ is a collection of rows that sit on one physical machine in the cluster